huggingface/transformers/docs/source/en/tasks/image_to_image.md

 # (1072, 880)
 ```

-If you wish to do inference yourself with no pipeline, you can use `Swin2SRForImageSuperResolution` and `Swin2SRImageProcessor` classes of transformers.
+If you wish to do inference yourself with no pipeline, you can use the `Swin2SRForImageSuperResolution` and `Swin2SRImageProcessor` classes of transformers.
 We will use the same model checkpoint for this.
 Let's initialize the model and the processor.

 ```python
 from transformers import Swin2SRForImageSuperResolution, Swin2SRImageProcessor